 1120 SW 5th Ave, Suite 613, Portland, OR 97204

-City of Portland Environmental Services – your sewer and stormwater utility – is continuing to design a project to replace or repair aging public sewer pipes that are in deteriorating condition in the Goose Hollow and the Goose Hollow-Southwest Hills neighborhoods.
-The Goose Hollow Sewer Rehabilitation Project will repair or replace up to 16,000 linear feet, or three miles, of public sewers.
-Many of the existing sewer pipes range from 40 years old to more than 100 years old, and are deteriorating due to age.
-This project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses and streets.
+City of Portland Environmental Services – your sewer and stormwater utility – is continuing to design a project to replace or repair aging public sewer pipes that are in deteriorating condition in the Goose Hollow and the Southwest Hills Residential League neighborhoods.
+The Goose Hollow Sewer Repair Project will repair or replace up to 16,000 linear feet (more than three miles) of public sewers.
+Many of the existing sewer pipes are up to 100 years old and are deteriorating due to age.
+This project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.